franciscorreis/PhotoAndVideoQualityAssessmentApp/README.md

 ├── setup.py                  # Setup and dependency installation script
 ├── requirements.txt          # Python dependencies
-├── .env                      # Environment variables (create this) └── README.md                 # This file
+├── .env                      # Environment variables (create this) ├── tests/                    # Directory for individual test results │   └── nomedoteste/          # Each test in its own folder │       └── results_*.csv     # Test CSV files
+├── results/                   # Directory for analysis results │   └── nomeresultado/        # Each result analysis in its own folder │       ├── dados_*.pdf       # Data reports
+│       ├── analise_*.pdf     # AI analysis reports
+│       └── figures/          # Visualization graphs
+└── README.md                 # This file
 ```

+## Key Concepts

+### Mean Opinion Score (MOS)

+MOS is calculated as the average of all subjective ratings for each video across multiple tests:

+- **Single Test**: Each test collects individual ratings (0-10 scale)
+- **Multiple Tests**: When creating results, select multiple test CSVs
+- **MOS Calculation**: For each video, MOS = average of all ratings from all selected tests
+- **Example**: If 3 users rated a video as 7, 8, and 9, the MOS = (7+8+9)/3 = 8.0

+This ensures that MOS represents the collective opinion of multiple evaluators, which is essential for reliable subjective quality assessment.

 ## License